 Wave performs accounting on an accrual-basis.
-This means that income and expenses in Wave are recorded from the moment an invoice or bill are created, rather than when they are paid.
+This means that income and expenses in Wave are recorded from the moment an invoice or bill is created, rather than when it's paid.
 Accrual-basis accounting provides a clear measure of your business’s actual profitability, but it doesn’t always give you a complete picture of the money moving in and out of your business.
 To give you as many insights into your business performance as possible, we’ve created the all-new Cash Flow Statement.

 The Cash Flow Statement shows you the funds moving in and out of your accounts based on the actual date of payment.
 This means that if you created an invoice on January 1st, but got paid for it on February 1st, then the income from the invoice will be recorded in the in the Cash Flow Statement as a February 1st income.
 In an accrual-basis report like your Profit & Loss Statement, this income would be recorded on January 1st, the date of the invoice’s creation.

 The same principle here applies to the bills that you create in Wave.
 Any of the expenses for any bills that have been recorded in Wave will appear on the Cash Flow Statement based on the date the bill was actually paid off.